musevlt/pyplatefit/docs/index.rst

 and the original line fitting code was developed by Yannick Roehlly.
 Jarle Brinchmann provide critical help in the validation process and explanation of the original IDL code.
 The final code is developed and maintained by Roland Bacon.
+If you use this software, please cite Bacon et al, 2022, A\&A [in prep]

 .. toctree::
    :maxdepth: 2